-“Even small changes like taking the stairs, walking around the block regularly or eating less sugar can help delay or prevent the disease,” says Ketchem.
-“You should work with a health care provider to develop a plan that works for you and will help avoid a lifetime of medications or insulin monitoring.”
+“Even small lifestyle changes like taking the stairs, walking around the block regularly, or eating less sugar can help prevent or delay type 2 diabetes,” says Dr. Siyam.
+“Your health care provider should work with you to develop a plan that works for you and will help avoid a lifetime of medications or insulin monitoring.”

 A physician can evaluate your risk level and complete bloodwork to diagnose diabetes.
 A consultation with a clinical dietitian or diabetes educator may also help identify ways to reduce your risk factors.
 You can also take a one-minute Diabetes Risk Test through the American Diabetes Association at: www.diabetes.org/risk-test.

 HSHS Medical Group has Diabetes and Endocrinology locations in Decatur, Effingham, O’Fallon, and Springfield, Illinois.
 Our highly-specialized team of experts – board-certified endocrinologists, nurse practitioners, certified diabetes educators and dieticians – work together to provide our patients with the tools they need to manage their diabetes and live their best life.
 For more information about our comprehensive diabetes care, visit HSHSMedicalGroup.org or call 618-589-9051.

 Manager, Marketing & Communications